Nancy Scranton

 Nancy Scranton (born April 26, 1961) is an American professional golfer.

+Career

 Scranton was born in Centralia, Illinois.
 She attended Florida State University and the University of Kentucky.

 Her rookie season on the LPGA Tour was 1985.
 She has three tournament victories on the tour, including one major championship, the 1991 du Maurier Classic.
 Her best money list finish was 16th in 1991.
 She was a member of the United States team at the 2000 Solheim Cup.